Constipation

 • Self-consciousness

 It is a misconception that diseases, particularly sexually transmitted infections (STIs), can be contracted from toilet seats.
-While some bacteria can live on surfaces, most viruses and bacteria which cause STIs do not survive outside of the body, and therefore they cannot be picked up from using the toilet.
+While some bacteria can live on surfaces, most viruses and bacteria that cause STIs do not survive outside the body; therefore, they cannot be picked up from using the toilet.

 Putting off the urge to poo for a short while is usually fine.
 But holding your waste in for an arbitrarily long period causes the water to be absorbed from the waste, leading to constipation.